wizarddata/Blue-Wizard-Mod/README.md

 For now, use the fork linked above to make any layout changes and utilize the adafruit nrf52832 BSP.

 ***Advantage 2 Users*** Some keyboards experience intermittent joined activations on function keys.
-Installing a jumper wire from the negative battery connection to the ground pin of the 3.3v regulator has resolved this issue on the board I tested.
+Installing a jumper wire from the negative battery connection to the ground pin of the 3.3v regulator has resolved this issue.
 The necessary wire is pictured here: https://imgur.com/a/eTxlODe.
-A future software update may address this issue further once it is better understood.
+Some users have reported F1 simultateously triggering F2.
+A 10k resistor between the pins pictured here will resolve this. https://imgur.com/a/UOhxALO

  Gerbers and BOM are available if you'd like to build your own!
 If you're interested in purchasing an assembled mod email me at andrew.wells88@gmail.com or check out my etsy store.